kotcity/kotcity/README.md

 ## Gimme the Software!

-A build for Windows, macOS and Linux is available at https://github.com/kotcity/kotcity/releases/tag/0.46
+A build for Windows, macOS and Linux is available [here](https://github.com/kotcity/kotcity/releases/tag/0.46).

 Java 8+ is required.
 On Windows it will look for JRE and bring you to download page if you don't have it.

 (note, on Ubuntu do apt-get install openjfx)

 ## New in this version

-See our roadmap at https://github.com/kotcity/kotcity/wiki/Roadmap

 * buildings upgrade to level 2 now :)
 * reworked UI (@sabieber!)